English information

 • – Historisch Vlaardingen: 30-31 August

-The Kamper Kogge medieval sailingship
+The Kamper Kogge medieval sailing ship

-Koggewerf
+Shipyard De Koggewerf

 On our shipyard (Koggewerf) we share the Hanseatic past of Northern Europe and house other wooden boat foundations.
 The grounds are free to visit.